Our hardwood flooring are crafted from selections of American, exotic, and imported hardwoods that are durable enough to last a lifetime.

 Hardwood flooring has been a traditional flooring material for centuries because of its natural strength, hardness, and beauty.
 Hardwood is a great option for flooring in common areas, living spaces, and walkways because it is highly resistant to surface damage and is relatively easy to maintain.

-Solid wood planks are a time-honored tradition in the flooring industry.
-Authentic wood comprises the entire plank without man-made substitutions or additional layers.
+Solid hardwood planks are a time-honored tradition in the flooring industry.
+Authentic wood comprises the entire plank without artificial substitutions or additional layers.
 100% genuine wood offers an uncompromised aesthetic that has been appreciated for centuries.
-Homeowners that are looking to leave their personal touch on their home investment will love the opportunity to choose a custom stain and finish.
-Many solid wood options can be sanded and refinished multiple times, providing the homeowner with even more options for choosing their home’s look and style.
+If you want to give your home a personal touch, you will love the opportunity to choose a custom stain and finish.
+Many solid wood options can be sanded and refinished multiple times, providing you with even more options to choose your home’s look and style.

-Engineered hardwood is a composite of layered materials that offer the strength, durability, and beauty of hardwood at a more affordable price.
-Because engineered hardwood is manmade, some products have been specifically designed to be superior to its natural counterpart!
-Engineered hardwood is manufactured by placing a layer of genuine wood on top of a core that is made from crossed layers of pressed plywood.
+Engineered hardwood is a composite of layered materials that offer natural hardwood’s strength, durability, and beauty at a more affordable price.
+Because engineered hardwood is artificial, some features are designed to be superior to its natural counterpart!
+Engineered hardwood is manufactured by placing a layer of genuine wood on top of a core made from crossed layers of pressed plywood.